Should I tell you not to search for a possible life partner on social networking sites if I found mine on Friendster?

 Want to explore that female fire inside you?
 Find out the secrets to owning your female fire and magnetizing men.

 I wasn´t impressed.
 He hired his mom´s help?
 He isn´t good in English?
 Well, sounds like the total opposite of my Mr. Right.
-I don´t like a mama´s boy (another wrong impression!) and the more that I don´t look to date a guy who couldn´t communicate well in English.
+I didn´t like a mama´s boy (another wrong impression!) and more importantly, I wasn´t looking to date a guy who couldn´t communicate well in English.

 I sent him a “thank you” message for replying to my email and that was it.
 Even if he still wrote back, I decided to discontinue our communication.

 When I Thought It´s Over, It Wasn´t.